-Occupational therapy can help individuals with spastic hemiplegia become more independent by practicing activities of daily living such as using silverware, writing, and brushing their teeth.
+Occupational therapy can help individuals with spastic hemiplegia become more independent by practicing activities of daily living such as using silverware, writing, dressing and brushing their teeth.
 Additionally, individuals may practice fine motor activities and using both sides of their body to develop bilateral coordination skills and perform tasks more efficiently.

 Occupational therapists are also able to recommend adaptive equipment to increase independence and safety with activities of daily living, such as using built-up handles for utensils or installing grab bars in the shower.
 They may also encourage use of compensatory strategies, such as dressing the affected side first and undressing it last, to increase overall independence.

 However, these medications won’t permanently reduce spasticity.
 Instead, individuals should take advantage of their reduced muscle tone and practice moving and using their affected side as much as possible to promote adaptive changes in the brain.
 Improvements made while using Botox or baclofen can carry over even once the medication wears off.

 Orthotics like braces, casts, and splints help support proper musculoskeletal alignment.